-Delayed Clearing Studies at Keenesburg, Ft.
+Breaker Failure Studies at Keenesburg, Ft.
 St. Vrain and Green Valley

-Transient stability analysis was performed for breaker failure events at the Keenesburg, Ft.
-St. Vrain, and Green Valley substations, where the initial breaker operations fail to clear the fault and back up breaker operation is required.
-If there is a single-line-to-ground fault on a line close to the Keenesburg 230 kV bus and one of the breakers at the Keenesburg end of the line fails to operate, the back up breakers should open after a delay of 13 cycles.
+Transient stability analysis was also performed for breaker failure at the Keenesburg, Ft.
+St. Vrain and Green Valley substations, where the initial breaker operations fail to clear the fault and back up breaker operation is required.

+If there is a single-phase fault on a line close to the Keenesburg 230 kV bus and one of the breakers at the Keenesburg end of the line fails to operate, the back up breakers should open after a delay of 13 cycles.
 This opens two network elements at the Keenesburg switching station.
 The effect of such an event on the transmission system was studied for a number of different contingencies.
-The contingencies studied for delayed clearing simulation around Keenesburg are summarized in Table 3.
+The different contingencies studied for stuck breaker simulation around Keenesburg are summarized in Table 3.
 The results indicate that the system remains stable and there are no voltage or frequency criteria violations.
-Similarly, delayed clearing analysis was performed at the 230 kV substation buses at Ft.
+Similarly, stuck breaker analysis was performed at the 230 kV substation buses at Ft.
 St. Vrain and Green Valley.
-The results of these analyses are shown in Tables 4 and 5, respectively.
+The results of this analysis are shown in Tables 4 and 5 respectively.
 As seen from these tables, the system remains stable and does not violate any criteria.